 Gustavo Gimeno and the OPL will continue their series of recordings on the classical label PENTATONE, which was launched in 2017.
 Since this collaboration began, the First Symphonies of Dmitri Shostakovich and Anton Bruckner, Maurice Ravel’s complete ballet music to Daphnis et Chloé and, most recently, Gustav Mahler’s Fourth Symphony have been released.

 Gustavo Gimeno is also a much sought-after guest conductor worldwide.
-In 2018/19, he returns to the Cleveland Orchestra, the Vienna Symphony, the Mariinsky Orchestra, the Finnish Radio Symphony Orchestra, the Swedish Radio Symphony Orchestra, and the Netherlands Radio Philharmonic Orchestra.
-He makes his début conducting the Los Angeles Philharmonic Orchestra, the Houston Symphony, the St. Louis Symphony Orchestra, the Seattle Symphony, the London Philharmonic Orchestra, and the Orchestre de la Suisse Romande.
-Gustavo Gimeno will again appear with the Orchestra of the Eighteenth Century, which specializes in historically informed performance practice, conducting symphonies by Robert Schumann.
+In 2018/19, he returned to the Cleveland Orchestra, the Vienna Symphony, the Mariinsky Orchestra, the Finnish Radio Symphony Orchestra, the Swedish Radio Symphony Orchestra, and the Netherlands Radio Philharmonic Orchestra.
+He made his début conducting the Los Angeles Philharmonic Orchestra, the Houston Symphony, the St. Louis Symphony Orchestra, the Seattle Symphony, the London Philharmonic Orchestra, and the Orchestre de la Suisse Romande.
+Gustavo Gimeno again appeared with the Orchestra of the Eighteenth Century, which specializes in historically informed performance practice, conducting symphonies by Robert Schumann.